patternfly/patternfly-elements/README.md

 3. [Creating components][creating]
 4. [Theming components][theming]

-[PatternFly Elements][pfe-home] is a work-in-progress collection of flexible and lightweight Web Components based on the Unified Design Kit.
+[PatternFly Elements][home] is a work-in-progress collection of flexible and lightweight Web Components based on the Unified Design Kit.
 The repo also includes a generator to build new components.
 PatternFly Elements are:

 - **Lightweight**: small file size, minimal boilerplate, no "framework-like" features.
 - **Universal**: write once, use everywhere.
 PatternFly Elements work in React, Vue, Angular, vanilla JS, anywhere HTML elements are used.